-Jordan Brown is a Reporter at WGHP in Greensboro, NC.
+Jordan Brown is named the Morning Anchor at WGHP in Greensboro after being hired less than 6 months as a reporter.
 Before WGHP, Jordan was a Reporter/Fill-in anchor at WATE 6 News in Knoxville, Tennessee.
 She loved covering stories that tug at the heartstrings of the viewer.
 Like, helping a 17-year-old boy with autism, find a job, twins who both had babies on their birthday, 30 minutes apart at the same hospital.
 And another 7-year-old boy whose dreams of being an Olympian, got recognized on the TODAY show.

 Before moving to Knoxville, Jordan spent time in upstate New York as the morning anchor/reporter at WETM 18 News in Elmira.
 While there, Jordan got valuable experience as an MMJ and anchor as well as producing shows and entire specials.

 Being a reporter was Jordan's destiny before she even knew it.
 Growing up in metro Detroit, she was always interested in interviewing and storytelling.
 She was an avid reader and writer in grade school.
 Winning awards for her poetry and storytelling and competing in reading and poetry contests.
 She spent her summers filling notebooks with stories, poems, scripts, and song lyrics.
 Jordan was always ready to conduct an interview.
 It was her grandparents who first fostered her creativity by buying Jordan her first video recorder.
 From there, she filmed everything.
 Writing and creating short films, shooting makeshift music videos, and conducting interviews with family members.

 Jordan attended Eastern Michigan University where she majored in Electronic Media.
 There, she briefly hosted an MOS-style trivia segment for the school's newscast called E-Walking.